Study Abroad Program Overview

 A growing number of courses taught in English are offered each year.

 language study is required each semester unless you are fluent and are taking courses taught in Japanese.
+Japanese language study is available from intermediate to advanced levels.
 Course units range from 2 to 10 Hitotsubashi units (3 to 15 UC quarter units).
 Hitotsubashi Japanese Language Education

 Go to the Participants